molgenis/molgenis-frontend/README.md

 That is it.

-### Pre-view frontend with alternative backend using CI rancher cluster
+### Preview frontend with alternative backend using CI rancher cluster

 You can link the generated PR preview to a alternative backend service
 - Login to rancher ( or use cli).